Field guide to the EU Pay Transparency Directive

 Observe, quantify, and recalibrate for fairness

-It means taking a detailed review at all recruitment processes, compensation packages and structures to ensure that everything, including progression pathways, is based on objective, gender-neutral criteria (that can include performance and competence).
+It means taking a detailed review of all recruitment processes, compensation packages and structures to ensure that everything, including progression pathways, is based on objective, gender-neutral criteria (that can include performance and competence).
 It requires a full review and redress of your existing payroll and compensation policies in all markets, using actual pay data.
-It means examining the value of all bonuses, benefits, paid time off, perks, and professional development and ensuring they are tied to fair, quantifiable metrics.
+It means examining the value of all bonuses, benefits, paid time off, perks, and professional development, ensuring they are tied to fair, quantifiable metrics.
 And this doesn’t just apply to full-time hires, but also to part-time staff, fixed-term contract workers, temp agency workers, union employees, and those in management.

 GIGROUPHOLDING-PEOPLE-meeting14